-The method of moving frames, introduced by G. Darboux and systematized by É. Cartan [49], is interpreted by Fels and Olver [50, 51] as a map from a manifold to a Lie group acting on it.
+The method of moving frames, introduced by G. Darboux and systematized by E. Cartan [50], is interpreted by Fels and Olver [51, 52] as a map from a ddimensional manifold to a N-dimensional Lie group acting on it.
 Moving frames are then used to compute d-N functionally independent fundamental invariants for general group actions in relation to general equivalence problems.
 'Fundamental' here means that they can be used to generate all other invariants, and, in particular, they serve to distinguish group orbits in an open neighborhood of the slice point, i.e., two points lie on the same group orbit if and only if all fundamental invariants agree.
 For an introduction to the method we recommend Olver's pedagogical monograph [26].
-Here we emphasize the application of the method to dynamical symmetry reduction.
+Here we emphasize the application of the method to dynamical symmetry reduction, and focus in particular on groups acting on spaces with the structure of a direct sum of irreducible subspaces, an application which is not to our knowledge explored in the literature.
 We are not concerned with the explicit determination of the fundamental invariants as in ref.
-[50, 51]; instead we focus on implementation of a moving frame transformation as a numerically fast and efficient linear map of the full state space dynamics onto its desymmetrized, reduced state space projection.
+[51, 52], except for illustrative purposes; instead we focus on implementation of a moving frame transformation as a numerically fast and efficient linear map of the full state space dynamics onto its desymmetrized, reduced state space projection.